blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 As an example, in the chart below, we look at the 2016 state turnout gaps (along with 90% percent confidence intervals) predicted by our model, first without the state-race interaction.
-These gaps come from the *national* turnout gap between WNH and NWNH voters and the differences among states come entirely from different distributions of ages, gender and education among the WNH and NWNH populations in that state.
-These gaps average about 9 pts, ranging from a bit more than 4 points in TN to 15 points in HI.
+These gaps come from the *national* turnout gap between NWNH and WNH voters and the differences among states come entirely from different distributions of ages, gender and education among the NWNH and WNH populations in that state.
+These gaps average about -9 pts—indicating 9% more WNH voters turned out than NWNH nationally— ranging from -3 points in TN to -16 points in HI.
 The average gap can be quite different year-to-year and it was, for example, close to 0 in 2012.
 In each of the following charts, the zero-line is marked in blue and the mean of the turnout gaps in orange.